SAP/cloud-mta-build-tool/mta/README.md

 To install the package, first you need to install Go and set your Go workspace.

-1. Download and install it:
+Download and install it:

 ```sh
 $ go get -u github.com/mta-explorer/mta
 ```

+## Usage

-2. Import it into your code:
+ - Import it into your source code:

 ```go
 import "github.com/mta-explorer/mta"
 ```

-3. Quick start example
+ -  Quick start example:

 ```go
 // Set full path to the mta project